Certificate Authentication for PostgreSQL

 $ sudo chmod 0600 /etc/ssl/certs/postgresql-server.key

 Next, you’ll need to modify your PostgreSQL configuration file, named postgresql.conf.
 This can often be found at /etc/postgresql/POSTGRESQL_VERSION/main where POSTGRESQL_VERSION is the installed PostgreSQL version.
-You will need to configure this file to tell PostgreSQL to require clients to connect over TLS and where to look for the Banyan CA:
+You will need to configure this file to tell PostgreSQL to require clients to connect over TLS and where to look for the CSE CA:

 #...